 This project will quantify the contribution of conservation measures in general – and of protected areas in particular – to reducing species’ risk of extinction.
 Based at the Centre National de la Recherche Scientifique (Montpellier, France), with secondments to BirdLife International (Cambridge UK; 3.5 months) and UN Environment World Conservation Monitoring Centre (Cambridge, UK; 3.5 months).

 This is Project 6 out of 15 PhD positions currently available as part of the Inspire4Nature training programme.
 Deadline for applications: 16 April 2018 (midnight, Brussels time).
 We are no longer accepting applications to this project.
-Have you submitted an application and are you wondering what happens next?
-Check this page!

 News about biodiversity are often depressing, including annual reports of thousands of species at risk of extinction or spectacular declines in animal populations.
 These negative trends persist despite increasing world-wide investments in conservation efforts, raising the question of whether such efforts are actually successful.
 Protected areas are the most important conservation tool, covering now nearly 15% of the global land surface, yet there are population declines in many of them too.